 Translation from landscape paintings to figurative watercolors using U-GAT-IT

-U-GAT-IT by J. Kim et al, is a modification of a GAN (Generative Adversarial Network) which does image to image translation on shapes as well as textures within the same model by adding an additional layer from a CNN which weights the importance of each feature map.
+By using a new framework, U-GAT-IT, the model was able to make geometric changes to the form, such that the original landscape was unrecognizable in the new image.
+U-GAT-IT by J. Kim et al (2019), is a modification of a GAN (Generative Adversarial Network) for image-to-image translation on shapes as well as textures within the same model.
+It adds another layer from a CNN which weights the importance of each feature map.

 I trained U-GAT-IT on two datasets: my abstract landscape paintings and watercolor life drawings.
 The resulting model was able to "extract" a figure from a landscape painting and apply a watercolor style.